Xiaoping-Li/Notes/Responsive Design/main.md

 * The size of the screen the website is being viewed on.

 ## Em
 One unit of measurement you can use in CSS to create _relatively-sized_ content is the em, written as `em` in CSS.
+The unit of `em` sizes font relative to the font size of a parent element.

 ## Rem
 **Rem** stands for _root em_.
 It acts similar to _em_, but instead of checking `parent elements` to size font, it checks the `root element`.
 The root element is the `<html> tag`.